Oznium.com Call us toll free.

 You first need to get an AC adapter and put it in the bathroom closet.
 There are many ways to hide the wires.
 It really depends on your particular application.

 I was looking to add light to my wheel well.
 I was wondering should if I go with the flexible LED lighting or should I go with the actual wheel well kit?
 Which one is brighter?
-And which one is best for the elements? - by andre (gary indiana)
+And which one is best for the elements? - by Andre (gary indiana)

 The "Flexible LED Strips" are usually brighter.
 I used 5 x 9.5" green strips in each of my wheel wells.
 I'd recommend at least maybe 28" or 38" per wheel well.
 Both an actual wheel well kit and the flex strips are durable.